Children between the age of fifteen (15) years old and seventeen (17) years old can be booked online with no extra fees.

 Yes, each passenger may bring one carry-on bag and one personal item in addition to necessary medical and assistive devices (including strollers), one jacket or coat, a small umbrella, food for consumption en route and/or a diaper bag.
 There is a fee to bring a carry-on bag which must not exceed the maximum carry-on bag size.

-Each fare-paying passenger is allowed to take a stroller or a car seat to the boarding area.
-The stroller or car seat can also be checked at the time of check-in.
+Alternately, each fare-paying passenger is allowed to take one stroller and one car seat to the boarding gate.
 If the stroller or car seat is taken to the gate, it will be "Gate Checked".
 This means that it will be stowed in the cargo hold of the aircraft and can then be picked up at gate side upon reaching the aircraft's final destination.

 There is not a fee to gate check a stroller.
 Strollers will be delivered to the gate/jetway upon arrival.